adrn/joaquin/README.md

 ## Pipeline

-- Define the parent sample (Parent-sample-cleaning.ipynb)
+- Define the parent sample (1-Parent-sample.ipynb)
-- PCA a subsample of the parent sample spectra as a way of assessing spectral similarity (PCA-neighbors.ipynb)
+- PCA a subsample of the parent sample spectra as a way of assessing spectral similarity (2-Neighborhoods-PCA.ipynb)
 -